ItsAntiUp/PostgreSQL/README.md

 # PostgreSQL
- VU Computer Science Database Management Systems Course
+ This Music Information Management system was created as a part of VU Computer Science Database Management Systems course.